cardano-scaling/alba/docs/prehashing.md

 # Telescope - Construction with Prehashing

 **Construction with Prehashing** optimizes the basic Telescope ALBA protocol by reducing the computational cost of checking sequences.
-In the basic approach, each sequence extension required multiple evaluations of the random oracle $H_1$, which could be computationally expensive.
+In the basic approach, we would attempt to extend a given sequence "blindly" with all elements of Sp.
+Finding the correct extension required multiple invocations of the random oracle $H_1$, which could be computationally expensive.
-The **prehashing technique** precomputes hash values for individual elements using $H_0$, allowing the prover to perform fewer operations when constructing sequences.
+Instead, in the **prehashing technique**, we filter the elements to extend a sequence with.
+We do so by precomputing hash values using a new oracle $H_0$ before running the DFS algorithm, and associating each element and bin with these.
+This minimizes the number of operations when constructing the sequences.
 Precomputed hashes enable quick verification of whether a new element can extend a sequence, avoiding the need to check every combination in full detail.
 This adjustment is particularly advantageous when $S_p$ is large, as it compresses the data while maintaining the security and correctness of the proof system.